rscircus/rscircus.github.io/_posts/2020-01-31-airquality.md

 ## Conclusion

 We read out the SDS011 and collected a set of timestamps.
-After a lighting a match we validated its functionality.
+After lighting a match we validated its functionality.
 In the next part we wrap a little more code around this tiny start and let it plot data automagically for us.